All searches start with words typed (or spoken) into a search bar.

 Get it right and your site will be flooded with people that align to your business goals!

 - When creating content focus on the topic first and the keywords second.
 This allows you to create great content that’s easy to optimise.

-- There are three types of keywords you should work with: head, body and long tail keywords.
-All of the decrease in traffic and increase in conversions in that order
+- There are two types of keywords you should work with: broad and long tail keywords.
+But you should focus on informational or transactional keywords.

-- You can determine the value of a keyword based on your business goals and whether that type of searcher will help you get the result you need.
+- You can determine the value of a keyword based on your business goals and whether that type of searcher will bring you closer to that goal.

-- The intent of a keyword is usually found in the prefix or suffix that surround the main head of the keyword.
+- The intent of a keyword is usually found in the prefix or suffix that surround the main keyword.

 - You can begin to brainstorm your own keywords using Google, Wikipedia and a free version of a tool like SEMRush.

-Click here to learn more on exactly how to do this.
+Click here to learn exactly how to do that.